-Action Description Goto Waypoint Specifies that an occupant should go toward a specific point on the navigation mesh.
-Goto Rooms Specifies that an occupant must select a room out of a set, and go to it.
-Goto Elevators Tells an occupant to use evacuation elevators.
-Wait Tells an occupant to wait in their current location for a specified amount of time.
-Wait Until Instructs an occupant to delay their movement until a specified simulation time passes.
-Assist Occupants Instructs the occupant to join an assisted evacuation team and begin assisting occupants who request assistance from that team.
-Wait For Assistance Indicates that the occupant should wait for assistance from other occupants.
-Detach from Assistants Detaches a client from their assistants, allowing the assistants to continue helping other clients.
-Goto Refuge Rooms Instructs the occupant to go to one of a set of rooms marked as refuge areas .
-Goto Exits Instructs an occupant to take the fastest route to a set of exits.
-Change Behavior Instructs an occupant to change a behavior to a new behavior picked randomly from a behavior distribution.
-Change Profile Instructs an occupant to change to a different profile picked randomly from a profile distribution.
+Action Ending Action ?
+Description Goto Waypoint No Specifies that an occupant should go toward a specific point on the navigation mesh.
+Goto Rooms No Specifies that an occupant must select a room out of a set, and go to it.
+Goto Elevators No Tells an occupant to use evacuation elevators.
+Goto Queue No Specifies that an occupant should join a designated Queue.
+Wait No Tells an occupant to wait in their current location for a specified amount of time.
+Wait Until No Instructs an occupant to delay their movement until a specified simulation time passes.
+Change Behavior No Instructs an occupant to change a behavior to a new behavior picked randomly from a behavior distribution.
+Change Profile No Instructs an occupant to change to a different profile picked randomly from a profile distribution.
+Assist Occupants No Instructs the occupant to join an assisted evacuation team and begin assisting occupants who request assistance from that team.
+Wait For Assistance No Indicates that the occupant should wait for assistance from other occupants.
+Detach from Assistants No Detaches a client from their assistants, allowing the assistants to continue helping other clients.

+Action Ending Action ?
+Description Resume Prior Behavior Yes Instructs the occupant to continue using the behavior prior to the current behavior.
+Remove Occupant Yes The occupant will be removed from the simulation.
+Wait Until Simulation End Yes The occupant will wait in their current location until the end of the simulation.
+Goto Refuge Rooms Yes Instructs the occupant to go to one of a set of rooms marked as refuge areas.
+Goto Exits Yes Instructs an occupant to take the fastest route to a set of exits.